 My role is to make people aware, especially women, that as any other profession, women can make films.
 And that it is an incredibly remarkable experience that allows women to transmit their ideas and to better express themselves.

-Interview with Marie Clementine Dusabejambo and translation from French to English by Beti Ellerson, January 2012.
+Interview with Marie Clementine Dusabejambo and translation from French by Beti Ellerson, January 2012.